Lafayette-FSAE/scada/User-Manual.md

 cp logger/logger.py /usr/bin/scada_logger.py
 ```

 Copy executable files into a known directory.
-The exact directory chosen is sort of arbitrary, so long as it matches the directory written in the .service file. /usr/bin is a good choice because it is the standard for user installed binary files and it is already in the PATH variable.
+The exact directory chosen is sort of arbitrary, so long as it matches the directory written in the .service files. /usr/bin is a good choice because it is the standard for user installed binary files and it is already in the PATH variable.

 ```bash
 # create a workspace and copy important files into it